felipelouza/lyndon-array/README.md

 -A a	preferred algorithm to use (default 10)
 -d D	use the first D documents of the INPUT
 -b	read INPUT as binary input (default)
--f	read INPUT as formated input (txt, fasta or fastq) -v	verbose output
+-f	read INPUT as formatted input (txt, fasta or fastq) -v	verbose output
 -o	output computed arrays to disk (INPUT.la and INPUT.sa) -s	computes some statistics for LA